The Learning Cycle as an Instructional Model

 - Activities to explore, and

-- Strategies to make information available for students to conceptualize - learn.
+- Strategies to make information available for learners to conceptualize - learn.

 - Strategies to assess student learning and understanding.

-While the above information provides examples of what is brought to planning and implementing of a learning cycle it is also a framework for teacher-educators to plan a sequence to facilitate learning in the three phase learning cycle: exploration, invention, and discovery.
-Each phase includes focused steps to move learners through a constructivist learning process with each complete cycle leading to another cycle for deeper and more expansive learning in a continuous process suggesting learning is infinite.
+While the above information provides examples of what is brought to planning and implementing of a learning cycle it is also a framework for teacher-educators to plan a sequence to facilitate learning in the three phase of the learning cycle: exploration, invention, and discovery.

 Over the years many people have used the learning cycle and adapted it by changing the names of the third phase, and adding additional phases.
 The diagram below shows the cycle with an exploration and invention phase and four of the more common names of the third phase: discovery, expansion, application, and extension.